Díaz, Brantley 3 RBIs each, Astros beat Lynn, Rangers 8-4

 Greinke (3-0) struck out a season-high nine in six innings, allowing three runs and six hits.

+“He struggled some … (but) he made pitches when he had to,” manager Dusty Baker said.
+“He just finds a way to keep your team in the game.”

 The 36-year-old Greinke leads the majors with the most career starts among active pitchers with 455, passing teammate Justin Verlander’s 454.
+Greinke wasn’t aware that he’d moved into first place until he was asked about it after the game.

+“It doesn’t really mean a lot, but I guess it’s nice to know you’ve been pitching a while,” he said.

 Texas starter Lance Lynn (4-2) hadn’t given up more than three earned runs in a game this season but was tagged for four runs in the first inning on an RBI single by Brantley and the homer by Díaz.